 Beer.
 It’s fantastic.
 And as nice as a bottle from the fridge is, nothing beats a pint at your favourite pub: a fact so simple, even our illustrious leader (“illustrious” meaning “incompetent” and “leader” meaning “bumbling oaf”) agrees and is keen to get to his local boozer.
 And whatever your tipple, thanks to Johnson’s latest wild stab in the dark at introducing a sensible policy, you’ll soon be able to enjoy it at the pub once more.
 That’s right, this Saturday, 4th July, the two-metre social distancing rule is being halved to… hang on… divided by… carry the two… one metre.
 As a result, pubs, cafes and restaurants are able to reopen!!
 News that was met with unbridled joy across the nation, and a raft of hilarious reactions.

-This is huge news for an industry that’s been decimated since 20th March when all pubs, bars, cafes and restaurants were instructed to close, to help stop the spread of the coronavirus.
-Since then, other than a few exceptions, such as cafes in schools, hospitals and prisons (god, prisoners have all the luck), the closest these businesses have been able to get to normality, and generate some sort of limited income, has been offering food delivery and takeaway services, and some pubs have been able to offer takeaway beers and wines.
+This is huge news for an industry that’s been decimated since 20th March when all pubs, bars, cafes and restaurants were instructed to close, to help stop the spread of the Coronavirus.
+Since then, other than a few exceptions, such as cafes in schools, hospitals and prisons (god, the sick and the jailed have all the luck), the closest these businesses have been able to get to normality, and generate some sort of limited income, has been offering food delivery and takeaway services, and some pubs have been able to offer takeaway beers and wines.
 But to open their doors and allow us back in once more is clearly the biggest step back towards normality thus far, both for the hospitality industry, and the community at large.

 Government guidelines as to how a visit to a pub might look are, in Conservative tradition, patchy at best, and are set to be updated again soon.
-But for now what is certain is that it will be different to pre-lockdown in the following ways: there will be mandatory table service rather than ordering at the bar, there will be increased cleaning of tables and chairs and use of hand sanitizer, and we’ll have to give our contact details to staff in case they need to contact if another customer tests positive for Covid-19.
+But for now what is certain is that it will be different to pre-lockdown in the following ways: there will be mandatory table service rather than ordering at the bar, there will be increased cleaning of tables and chairs and use of hand sanitizer, and we’ll have to give our contact details to staff in case they need to contact us in the event of another customer testing positive for Covid-19.

 So, a visit to your local may be slightly different than before.
 The tables may be cleaner, and you may be able to get served quicker than normal as there won’t be a huge crowd of inconsiderate yahoos at the bar, you’ll be able to get a seat and you might actually be able to hear each other when having a conversation – hang on, this sounds way better than before!

-Granted, there may also be more clear plastic screens than you remember, and the atmosphere, although audibly rewarding, may be lacking somewhat compared to pre-lockdown pubs, but if the last three months have taught us anything, it’s that we need to adapt and make the most of the situation (and apparently make banana bread for some reason).
+Granted, there may also be more clear plastic screens than you remember, and the atmosphere, although audibly rewarding, may be lacking somewhat compared to pre-lockdown pubs, but if the last three months have taught us anything, it’s that we need to adapt and make the most of the situation (and apparently make banana bread by the metric tonne-load).

 These changes, such as giving our contact details, are of minimal inconvenience for us, the thirsty punters, a final bagatelle before we can quench our three-month thirst for a good pint.
 But how will the new measures affect those in the industry, the bar staff and waiters and landlords and maitre d’s who have had to wait so patiently for this day?
 We spoke to a number of them to see how lockdown had impacted them, and how they were set for the big day.